dj1411/HabitChart/www/test.md

     - for negative progress red light should be shown

 # Habit move up/down
+- arrow visibility
+    - only down arrow should be visible for the first habit
+    - only up arrow should be visible for the last habit
+    - for all other habits, both arrows should be visible
 - All previous data should be intact
 - the row should still be selected after movement, and further movement should be possible
 - selection and de-selection should work after moving
-- check if habit target is still intact after movement
+- check if habit `target` is still intact after movement
-- disable move up/down button on first/last habit

 # Statistics
 - clicking outside or close button should close the modal
-- check the chart for a habit
+- verify the chart for a habit
-- select different habits and check if reflected
+- select different habits and check if chart is shown for the selected one
 - change data for a habit
 - select different range
 - height of same data may vary due to range selected. e.g. max data before 7 days.